louisvillemetro-innovation/Dockless-Open-Data/README.md

 ## References

+These publications were used when developing these open data publishing methodology, specifically the 3 decimal place latitude and longitude truncation.
+Additionally, we added time binning, outlier cleaning, and k-anonymity generalizations.

 - [Harvard's Civic Analytics Network](https://datasmart.ash.harvard.edu/news/article/civic-analytics-network-dockless-mobility-open-letter)
 - [NACTO's guidance](https://nacto.org/wp-content/uploads/2018/07/NACTO-Shared-Active-Transportation-Guidelines.pdf)

-*Note image colors have been check to be accessible to color blind individuals.
+*Note image colors have been checked to be accessible to color blind individuals.
 Please let us know if you experience any difficulties.*